 To play scale #2 in G, put your first finger on the G note on the low E string at the 3rd fret and play the shape.
 These scales can be moved up and down the guitar neck and should be practiced in all keys.
 Know your major scales cold and then you will also know all the modes of the major scale.
-More on that to come later in this eBook as we will be utilizing some major scales in the coinciding video lessons.
+More on that to come later in this eBook.